MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Get-Started/quickstart-pepare-lab-environment.md

 In this quickstart, we walk you through preparing the technician PC to then install a basic Windows IoT Enterprise image onto a reference device sample.
 At the end of this quickstart, you have a technician PC ready to start building Windows IoT Enterprise images, and a reference device sample with Windows IoT Enterprise installed.

 The following quicsktarts in this series build on this one to customize the device in audit mode and then sysprep and capture the reference device image.
-Alternatively you can use the lab environment prepared in this quickstart to follow other tutorials under [Customization](../Customize/customize-overview.md), [Optimization](../Optimize/Overview.md) and [Deployment](../Deployment/index.md).
+Alternatively, you can use the lab environment prepared in this quickstart to follow other tutorials under [Customization](../Customize/customize-overview.md), [Optimization](../Optimize/Overview.md) and [Deployment](../Deployment/index.md).

 > [!TIP]
 > This series of quickstarts is intended to help you get started with Windows IoT Enterprise as quickly as possible, and that is why we provide you steps to test it in a Virtual Machine.
 In a true development or production environment, you would start by choosing a **physical device** that meets the [Minimum System Requirements for Windows IoT Enterprise](../Hardware/System_Requirements.md).
 You would then build base images for this device and test it.
 Next, you would modify the base images to create designs for different audiences, including branding, logos, languages, and apps.